oasis-tcs/odata-specs/odata-data-aggregation-ext/7 Examples.md

 ## ##subsec Model Functions as Set Transformations

 ::: example
-Example ##ex: As a variation of the example shown in the previous section, a query for returning the best-selling product per country and the total amount of the remaining products can be formulated with the help of a model function.
+Example ##ex: As a variation of [example ##bestselling], a query for returning the best-selling product per country and the total amount of the remaining products can be formulated with the help of a model function.

-For this purpose, the model includes a definition of a `TopCountAndBalance` function that accepts the count for the top entities in the given input set not to be considered for the balance:
+For this purpose, the model includes a definition of a `TopCountAndRemainder` function that accepts a count and a numeric property for the top entities:
 ```
-<edm:Function Name="TopCountAndBalance"
+<edm:Function Name="TopCountAndRemainder"
               IsBound="true">
     <edm:Parameter  Name="EntityCollection"
                     Type="Collection(Edm.EntityType)"/>